axelarnetwork/axelar-amplifier/doc/src/contracts/multisig_prover.md

 8. Signers submit their signatures until threshold is reached
 9. Relayer queries Prover for the proof, using the proof ID
 10. If the Multisig state is `Completed`, the Prover finalizes constructing the proof and returns the `GetProofResponse` struct which includes the proof itself and the data to be sent to the External Chain's gateway.
 If the state is not completed, the Prover returns the `GetProofResponse` struct with the `status` field set to `Pending`.
-11. Relayer sends proof and data to the external chain.
+11. Relayer sends proof and data to the External Gateway.
-12. The gateway on the External Chain proccesses the commands in the data and emits event `OperatorshipTransferred`.
+12. The gateway on the External Gateway proccesses the commands in the data and emits event `OperatorshipTransferred`.
 13. The event `OperatorshipTransferred` picked up by the Relayer, the Relayer calls Voting Verifier to create a poll.
 14. The event `PollStarted` is emitted to the Relayer
 15. The workers see the `PollStarted` event and vote on the poll.